Mister-Meeseeks/BitScribe/docs/Protocol.md

 writing such large chunks of data would be impractical and costly in terms of time and money.

-Documents are divisible into **chunks**, which are sub-units of data small enough to fit within a single transaction.
-A document's **chunk set** is a unique set of individual chunks from which the document can be fully recovered.
-Chunk sets by definition cannot contain duplicate chunks.
-The higher-layer protocol to encode/decode chunks into documents is the *chunk codec*.
-Bitscribe protocol is agnostic about the chunk codec used.
-(The library includes some default implementations though.)

-A **document hash** is the cryptographic hash derived from the blockchain's hasing primitive (SHA256 for Bitcoin).
+A **document hash** is the cryptographic hash of the documwnt using the blockchain's native hasing primitive (SHA256 for Bitcoin).
 A **document address** is the blockchain address determinstically derived from the document's hash.

 After being engraved into the blockchain, the user can reconstruct the original document
 given:

 * The document's hash
 * Read access to the blockchain

-* Chunk decoder algorithm used in the engraving
+A **dimunitive address** is the address mapping to the first N-bits of the document hash.
+The 92-bit dimunitive address is the address derived from the first 92-bits of the SHA256 hash, with the trailing bits set to 0.
+A 256-bit hash has 255 defined dimunitive addresses.

+The purpose of dimunitive addresses are to allowed documents to be located and shared using fewer number of bits.
+At the cost of potentially higher probability of collission.
+However in the case of collission, the client can always retry with more bits.

+## Encoding Chunks

+Documents are divisible into **chunks**, which are sub-units of data small enough to fit within a single transaction.
+A **chunk scheme** is metadata that describes how to encode and decode a document to and from a set of chunks.
+A document and chunk scheme uniquely define a **chunk set**.

 ## Engravings